jimniels/blog/posts/2023-08-31-book-notes-out-of-the-software-crisis.md

 > [aesthetics are] part of what design does.
 It isn’t what you hire designers to do.

+Programming is more akin to design than engineering:

+> From a systems-thinking perspective, programming is not in any way, shape, or form an engineering discipline.
+It doesn't work like engineering; it doesn't manage like engineering; it does not have the consistency or reliability of engineering; it does not have the outcomes that resemble those of engineering.

+> Software development is a creative field.
+It has more in common with filmmaking than it does with bridge-building.

 [Vibe driven software](https://robinrendle.com/notes/vibe-driven-development/):

 > you need to collect good software, try it, experience it, and get to know what well-made feels like